uchicago-cs/cmsc23300/website/project1_tips.rst

   level of your repository, they will not be graded.
 Make sure you follow the exact instructions in `Uploading the initial code to your repository <initial_code.html>`_.
-- Don't forget that we are providing you with a `solution <https://github.com/uchicago-cs/cmsc23300/blob/master/samples/chirc/project1a-trivial.c>`_ to Project 1a that will pass most of the tests (but would get a zero in the design portion of the code).
+- Don't forget that we are providing you with a `solution <https://github.com/uchicago-cs/cmsc23300/blob/master/samples/chirc/project1a-trivial.c>`_ to Project 1a that will pass nearly half of the tests (but would get a zero in the design portion of the code).
 - When writing the socket code for your chirc server, make sure you take a look at the `socket samples <https://github.com/uchicago-cs/cmsc23300/tree/master/samples/sockets>`_ covered